AndyFul/Hard_Configurator/README.md

 The H_C can also work with enabled Smart App Control from this version.

 ## WARNING!!!

+Hard_Configurator is an advanced tool for home Administrators.
+It is mainly intended to secure the computers of inexperienced users (children, happy clickers, etc.).
+Please read the help info about available options to avoid overkill setup.

 Windows built-in Software Restriction Policies (SRP) are incompatible with AppLocker.
 Any active AppLocker rule introduced via GPO or MDM WMI Bridge, turns off SRP.